 As anyone who’s been on safari can attest, spotting Africa’s most famously impressive animal species in the wild is an awe-inspiring experience.
 Lions, leopards, elephants, rhinos, and Cape buffalo have a singular magnificence in their natural habitat—one not easily conveyed by Nat Geo programs and zoo enclosures.
-Little wonder, then, that spying “the Big Five” animals are a priority for most travellers on an African safari.
+Little wonder, then, that spying “the Big Five” animals are a priority for most travellers on one of Micato’s luxury an African safari.

 While these wildlife A-listers are deservedly hyped, Africa’s game parks and preserves are actually home to hundreds of animal species that our guests see on safari—many of which are every bit as astonishing as their more-celebrated peers.
-The expertise of Micato’s Safari Directors—all African born and raised, and deeply knowledgeable about regional wildlife—can help you connect with many such creatures.
+The expertise of Micato’s Safari Directors—all African born and raised, and deeply knowledgeable about regional wildlife—can help you connect with many incredible creatures.
 Here are a few animals you might be lucky enough to see on an African safari, beyond the Big Five, of course!